afireinside5976/christmaslights/website/docs/index.md

 ### Kdenlive

 Kdenlive is a video editing tool.
 It can also be used to modify audio files.
-The show intro audio file was modified with Kdenlive to have the voiceover and background music on the same track.
+The show intro audio file was modified with Kdenlive to have the voice over and background music on the same track.

 ## Resources